SudharshanMuthu/CTS-Digital-Nurture-5.0-Upskilling/README.md

 ## About the Repository

-This repository documents my learning journey and hands-on implementations completed as part of the **Cognizant Digital Nurture 5.0 Upskilling Program**.
+This repository documents my learning journey and hands-on implementations completed as part of the **Cognizant Digital Nurture 5.0 Upskilling**.

 The repository contains module-wise exercises, practice programs, mini-projects, and learning artifacts developed while exploring modern web technologies, database systems, and Java programming concepts.